Oliver-makes-code/extension-mc/README.md

 # Extension
-A Quark-inspired Minecraft mod targeting Fabric and Quilt
+A Vanilla client/server compatible mod in the vein of Essentials